 It takes an act of Congress on a drug crime case to get the prosecutors to agree to give a person a better sentence if a person cooperates, or they'll dismiss the case.

 So, you have to get a letter from a Captain saying that the person cooperated and requesting that the prosecutors give credit for that cooperation.
 Then that letter goes to downtown Los Angeles, and they have a specific group of individuals who deal with cooperation cases, but it's scarce to see that.

-Whereas, at the police level, they engage in many cooperation-type activities.
-They'll even grab somebody, and they really won't prosecute that person sometimes if they cooperate.
-The problem is, sometimes the police lie to people in these significant drug cases, tell them they're going to do something, and then they don't do it, and the person doesn't have any fallback to do anything about it.
+Whereas at the police level, they engage in many cooperation-type activities.
+They'll even grab somebody, and they won't prosecute that person if they cooperate.
+Sometimes, the police lie to people in these significant drug cases, tell them they're going to do something, and then they don't do it, and the person doesn't have any fallback to do anything about it.

 Retain a Drug Crime Attorney

 Nobody wants to do that.
 It's way too dangerous for them.
 A lot of people don't even have that type of information.
 So, if you don't have an attorney involved, they can take advantage of you in the wrong way.
-So, if you've got a drug-related offense in the San Fernando Valley — whether it be a possession, possession for sales — pick up the phone, make the call.
+So, if you've got a drug-related offense in the San Fernando Valley — whether it be a possession or possession for sales — pick up the phone and make the call.
 Let's talk about it and see what we can do to get you the best result, such as deferred entry of judgment.